 PURPOSE

-To outline processes for degree program and/or unit discontinuance following academic program discontinuance, reorganization, consolidation, and/or reduction, including transitioning academic personnel when needed
+To outline processes for degree program and/or unit discontinuance following academic program discontinuance, reorganization, consolidation, and/or reduction, including transitioning academic personnel when needed.
+For a given situation multiple processes from this SAP may be applied.

 DEFINITIONS

 Academic Personnel: For purposes of this SAP, Academic Personnel includes non-tenure track academic personnel, academic personnel on a fixed term contract (including extended term academic professionals), tenure track faculty, and tenured faculty as defined in UW Regulation 2-1.